vranki/ExtPlane/README.md

     * Simple to use Voice control made for Zibo's awesome 738X (most likely will work for 739 Ultimate)
     * https://github.com/Najsr/X-Plane-Voice-Control

+Note: X-Plane has UDP interface that can be used to do lot of things ExtPlane normally would do.
+See https://github.com/dotsha747/libXPlane-UDP-Client for a c++ client for the UDP interface.

 ## Transformer ##

 ExtPlane-Transformer is an application that works as ExtPlane